phalcondroid/CodeBuilder/README.md

 # CodeBuilder
+> Codebuilder is a php tool for generates php code, you can create any type of file that you need.

-Codebuilder is a tool for php that allows you generate any files with any php code, you could create some files like a classes, methods, functions, variables, Method calls, function calls, static methods and vars, etc..
+Codebuilder is a php tool for generates php code, you can create any type of file that you need.

 ## You can build php code througth php code with something like this.